ReagentX/imessage-exporter/imessage-database/README.md

 # imessage-database

-This library represents interfaces used to interact with the iMessage Database.
+This library provides interfaces to interact with iMessage Databases.

 ## Installation